accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/modifier-ou-annuler-les-donnees-et-les-actions-effectues.md

 ---
-title: Modify or cancel data and actions performed
+title: Modify or cancel data and carried out actions
 ---

-Processes by which a user can modify the data he has entered, cancel his entry or cancel the actions resulting from his entry, for example cancel an order or a bank transfer.
+Procedures by which a user can modify the data they have entered, have their entry cancelled or have the actions resulting from their entry cancelled, for example cancelling an order or a bank transfer.

-Note: The page containing a form which modifies or deletes data, or which transmits answers to a test or exam, or whose validation has financial or legal consequences, must explicitly indicate the duration during which the user can request the cancellation of its seizure.
-It must also contain the procedure to be carried out to cancel this entry.
-This procedure does not necessarily have to be carried out online although it remains recommended.
+Note: The page containing a form which modifies or deletes data, or which transmits answers to a test or examination, or whose validation has financial or legal consequences, must explicitly indicate the period during which the user can request the cancellation of their input.
+It must also contain the procedure for cancelling the entry.
+This procedure does not have to be available online, although it is recommended.